5526-michelegit/Parkinson-s-disease-prediction-Bioscience_Project/README.md

 # Integrated Data Science Approach in Parkinson's Disease Analysis

-Developed by Anna Maria Teodori, Ardalan Mehraram, and Michele Gazzola, this project aims to apply data science methodologies to analyze drawings and articles related to Parkinson's disease patients, providing insights into the disease's progression and severity.
+this project aims to apply data science methodologies to analyze drawings and articles related to Parkinson's disease patients, providing insights into the disease's progression and severity.

 ## Project Overview